 The collaboration the connection among and between faculty and students creates a “community of learners” that enhances each member’s experience while members of the community gain a cross-curricular view of subjects.

-There are different Learning Communities available at CCBC that include: Developmental Learning Communities, General Education Learning Communities, Honors Learning Communities, and English as a Second Language Learning Communities.
+There are different learning communities available at CCBC that include: Developmental, General Education, Honors, and English as a Second Language Learning Communities.